 It may not change how you feel right now, but it is important to mention that people living with HIV can live just as long as anyone else in places where HIV drugs are widely available.
-Many years of research have shown that, if they are taking HIV drugs that keep the amount of virus in their body very low (or undetectable), a person living with HIV cannot pass on the virus to a sexual partner who is HIV-negative.
+Many years of research have shown that, if they are taking HIV drugs that keep the amount of virus in their body very low (or undetectable), a person living with HIV cannot pass on the virus to a sexual partner who is not living with HIV.
 It is also possible to get pregnant and give birth to a child who does not have HIV.
-Breastfeeding your infant may be a possibility, as well.
+Breastfeeding your infant may be an option as well.

-The first step is to accept that your feelings are a normal response to your diagnosis.
-Ignoring feelings such as fear or shock does not make them go away, and may even make them last longer.
+One possible first step is to accept that your feelings are a normal response to your diagnosis.
+Ignoring feelings such as fear or shock does not make them go away and may even make them last longer.
 Feelings are like waves that rise and fall.
 Try to allow yourself to feel what you are feeling and let the feelings pass through you.
 It is okay to cry if you feel like it.

-There are people that still believe testing positive for HIV is a death sentence.
+There are people who still believe testing positive for HIV is a death sentence.
 This is definitely not true.
-HIV is a chronic health condition that can be kept under control with medications and care.
+HIV is a chronic health condition that can be managed with medications and care.
 Many people living with HIV lead full and healthy lives, as many people with other chronic health conditions do.

-You may find yourself asking, "How could I have let this happen to me?" regarding getting HIV.
+You may find yourself asking, "How could I have let this happen to me?" about acquiring HIV.
 Try to be gentle with yourself.
-You have just gotten some hard news, and may face changes and challenges ahead.
+You have just gotten some challenging, possibly unexpected news, and may face changes ahead.
 If being compassionate with yourself seems difficult, try to imagine how you would respond to a loved one if you just learned that they were living with HIV.
-Think about the love and comfort you might give that person, and share some of this with yourself.
+Think about the love and comfort you might give that person and share some of this with yourself.
 You are just as deserving, and just as capable, of giving and receiving love as ever.

 Being diagnosed with HIV presents many challenges.
 Building a support network can help you learn how to cope.
 Take your time and do not feel that you must tell everyone right away.
 Do not let the fear of being judged keep you from talking to people.
 If it is hard to tell family and friends at first, you may want to turn to HIV organizations.
 For more information, see our fact sheets on Disclosure and Getting Connected.